SDavisMedia/simple-course-creator-post-meta/readme.txt

 == Screenshots ==

 1. settings page
-2. customizer settings
+2. customizer settings and output
-3. post meta output

 == Changelog ==

+= 1.0.8 =
+* improved: compatibility with latest versions of WordPress and Simple Course Creator

 = 1.0.7 =
 * improved: added default values for settings